maxjmartin/Linux-Config/README.md

 If pCloud is not installed in the directed folder, the application will not synch.
 I think this is an SELinux thing.  haven't figured that out yet.

-VS Code and Edge repos installed due to requirements for my development environment.
-Though admittedly Edge can be handled through a Distrobox export.
-Choose one and not the other.
-Else Edge will crash randomly, and not start back up.

 Note that the Wayland support configuration for VS Code, is only needed for Gnome.

 ## Installation partitioning.